fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

 .. object:: Gdraw.VisualClass

-   A string ("StaticGray", "GrayScale", "StaticColor", "PsuedoColor", "TrueColor", "DirectColor")
+   A string ("StaticGray", "GrayScale", "StaticColor", "PseudoColor", "TrueColor", "DirectColor")

    FontForge will search for a visual with the given class (and possibly depth